springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 graphs; see https://networkx.github.io/

-**EoN** consists of two sets of algorithms.
+**EoN** consists of several sets of algorithms.

 - The first deals with **stochastic simulation of epidemics on networks**.
 The most significant of these are `fast_SIS` and `fast_SIR` which significantly outperform Gillespie algorithms (also included).
 These algorithms are discussed in more detail in the appendix of the book.

+- A significant extension of these simulations is a set of tools designed to **visualize and animate simulated epidemics**, and generally help investigate a given stochastic simulation.

-- The second deals with **numerical solution of systems of equations** derived in the book.
+- Another set deals with **numerical solution of systems of analytic equations** derived in the book.
 For these it is possible to either provide the degree distribution, or simply use a network and let the code determine the degree distribution.

 - There are a few additional algorithms which are not described in the book, but which we believe will be useful.
 Most notably, related to